Life is uncertain and there will be times when you will need some extra money to deal with an emergency. This is where the emergency fund comes in.

 - Borrow from the bank.
 It’s pretty easy to get a car loan from the bank if your credit is good.
 If you need money for other reasons like paying a medical bill, then the bank can also arrange a personal loan if you qualify.
-Some banks can make an instant decision and at least you’ll know if you qualify or not.

 - Peer to peer lending.
 A relatively new source to borrow money is from people just like you.
 You can sign up at Prosper.com and see what kind of interest rate you can get.
 The better your financial situation and credit scores are, the better interest rate you will get.

 - Credit card.
 You can also get a cash advance from your favorite credit card companies, but the interest rate is quite high.